 At least she was keeping it slightly vague.
-But he wished she hadn’t mentioned a disaster where Isabel was going to see it in the morning; the photos of the warlock party were already likely to have the woman panicking.
+But he wished she hadn’t mentioned a disaster where Isabel was going to see it; the photos of the warlock party were already likely to have the woman going off.
 He wasn’t looking forward to the mess that would happen in the morning….

 God, the morning was so close….

 Ken rose to his feet, and looked around the lounge room.

 In his house.

 This town that was doomed to be destroyed—

 Ken took in a trembling breath, and stumbled to the wall; beginning to pull down the photos of his family that he had hung throughout the years and pile them carefully together on the coffee table.

 They couldn’t stay here!

 The town was going to be destroyed!